We’re showing the world some extra love by planting a tree for every paper order placed on Zola. Read more about our +1 Pledge here.

 Before you even assemble your wedding invitations, you need to create and mail out your save the dates.
 Breath easy, because this is the simplest part of wedding postage.
-In most cases, your save the dates will only include one piece, meaning it’ll weigh at or under the standard amount (1 ounce) and only require one stamp.
+In most cases, your save the date postcards will only include one piece, meaning it’ll weigh at or under the standard amount (1 ounce) and only require one stamp.
 To avoid any being sent back, send them from your local post office, especially if they’re a custom shape.

 After all of the time (and money) you’ve spent creating your invitation suites, make sure they’re sent out in good hands.
 Literally.
 Hand-processing and hand-canceling are two ways in which you can prevent them from being bent or soiled via machine.

 Simply put, hand-processing means that your postmaster sorts your invitations by hand, rather than by a machine.
-As we said, this costs an additional 21 cents but also reassures you that your envelopes won’t be damaged in delivery.
+As we said, this costs an additional 21 cents but also reassures you that your wedding invite envelopes won’t be damaged in delivery.

 Likewise, you can have your invitations hand-canceled.
 Have you ever seen those squiggly lines that are stamped over a mail stamp when you receive a letter?
 That means the stamp has been “canceled” (or spent) and can’t be used anymore.
 This is typically done by machine, but you can request to have your wedding invitations canceled by hand.
 In this case, either the postmaster will cancel each individual stamp or will hand it to you to do yourself (usually for free!).
 You may have to spend a chunk of time in the post office, but it’s worth the knowledge that your invites were handled well.

-There are some decorative envelope elements that are considered “non-machinable.”
+There are some decorative inner envelope elements that are considered “non-machinable.”
 This means that they’re unable to be processed or canceled through a machine.
 You’ll need to pay the additional 21 cents to have them hand-processed and canceled no matter what.
 The following are popular customizations that are considered non-machinable:

 Now that you’ve prepared your invitations, stamps and all, learn the right time to send them out.